 When I wrote The Good Girl’s Guide to Great Sex, one of the main reasons that I did so was because of my horrible wedding night.
 I had read some Christian books about how to make sex great right off the bat, and they left me a nervous wreck.
 I tried to write a book that would help people calm down and relax and just get to know each other, because there are so many changes all at once.
 And you have a lifetime to get it right!

 And as I started talking to other women about what their own wedding nights were like, I found that I wasn’t alone.
 Many of us had difficult honeymoons.
 I think we need to talk about this more, dispel some myths, and tell ourselves that it’s okay not to be perfect.
+Through these conversations, I myself have learned some pretty helpful tips to make the wedding night and honeymoon more enjoyable

 When Emily Weirenga sent me this guest post, I was so excited to run it because I know so many of you will relate.
 Here’s Emily: